mtunix/haxxboard/README.md

 Then flash.

 # TinyUSB Human Interface Device Example

-(See the README.md file in the upper level 'examples' directory for more information about examples.)

 Human interface devices (HID) are one of the most common USB devices, it is implemented in various devices such as keyboards, mice, game controllers, sensors and alphanumeric display devices.
 In this example, we implement USB keyboard and mouse.